SamLeBlanc/CensOculus/README.md

 ## Contributers

 The project is only maintained by me ([Sam LeBlanc](https://github.com/SamLeBlanc)) in my free time, but contributers are always welcome.
 Any questions can be sent to me via [email](mailto:sdl87@georgetown.edu).
-Thank you for coming!
+Thank you for stopping by→!